NuvolaNetworks/nutus/README.md

 - Documentation!
 - Open source license!
 - Publish to rubygems.org!
 - Fame!
 Fortune!
-Or at least a "Kudos guys, that thing you did was alright." :)
+(Or maybe at least a "Kudos guys, that thing you did was alright." :))